Flagstaff Arizona, USA Travel Guide

 Minimize light pollution, use shielded outdoor lighting.

-Observe from a distance; never feed wild animals.
+Watch from afar; never feed wild animals.

-Buy from local businesses and artisans to support the economy.
+Shop at local businesses and artisans to support the economy.

 Be generous with tips for good service, as it supports livelihoods.